wp-plugins/wp-mailup/readme.txt

 3. Select option to disable security check (not recommended)

 == Changelog ==

+= 1.4.0 =
+* Added "Test" button to let plugin administrator verify if plugin configuration is correct.
+This allows a fast discovery of  IP restrictions.
+* Displayed names for input fields can be specified using a placeholder in the subscriber's page.
+A dedicated option in the plugin admin page enables this setting.
+* A new "Date picker" data field can be used instead of (or in addition to) an existing text field.
+Use this field if you want to ensure that a date field is always provided to MailUp in the same way (e.g. for filtering purposes) .
+Displayed calendar uses US format.
+* Fixed bug to properly support HTML entities (ampersand, aphostrope...) inside the text that is used for labels.
+* Fixed bug on "Reset" button, now it can be used to properly restore initial settings.

 = 1.3.4 =
 * Now '+' is supported for international phone prefixes (e.g. both 001 and +1 are supported for USA prefix)